Bikaskumar572/Camply/README.md

 # Camply
 Camply is inspired from yelp.com.
-YelpCamp is a web Application in which users can find campgrounds and review them.
+Camply is a web Application in which users can find campgrounds and review them.
 Users can also add their own campgrounds.
 A map has also been displayed for better searching.
 When a user enters a location, the map finds and shows it automatically.
 Implemented a fuzzy search feature using MongoDB Atlas search.
 ## Deployment
 To see my Web Application please do visit https://bikas-camply.herokuapp.com/